Bachelor of Arts in Theatre, Minor in Film, UNC Charlotte (2008)

 Having recently completed her MFA in Dramatic Writing from New York University’s Tisch School of the Arts, where her thesis advisor was Pulitzer Prize-winning playwright Annie Baker (The Flick), Stacey was named a Dramatists Guild Fellow for 2015-16.
 The prestigious fellowship, offered to just five playwrights from more than 150 applicants, provides mentoring, career training, and resources during a nine-month program.
 She has since received a 2017-18 Many Voices Fellowship from The Playwrights' Center in Minneapolis, MN, a 2018-19 Goodman Theatre’s Playwrights Unit fellowship, a 2019- 20 McKnight Fellowship, and a 2020-22 Playwrights’ Center Core Writer fellowship.
 Most recently, she was awarded a 2020 Alfred P. Sloan Foundation Initiative commission from the Manhattan Theatre Club.

 Recently returning to Charlotte, Stacey has received a Creative Renewal Fellowship from the Arts & Science Council to establish the Queen City New Play Initiative.
-In the meantime, she has plays appearing in multiple festivals and reading series – all while maintaining a job as a respiratory therapist.
+In the meantime, she has plays appearing in multiple festivals and reading series and has joined the writing team for the Fox television series, 9-1-1 – all while maintaining a job as a respiratory therapist.

 Stacey counsels theatre students to “look at the people around you (your classmates) for drive and inspiration.
 They are your resource, your partners in exploration, and who you will very likely go on to create with in the future.”